 THE AWEN

-The Awen is the symbol of the Gorseth or Gathering of Bards and appears for example on plastrons (breastplates).
+The Awen is the symbol of the Gorsedh or Gathering of Bards and appears for example on plastrons (breastplates).

 GRAND BARD’S CROWN